marccarre/jquery-multi-status-bar/README.md

 - Option to show/hide values in the status bar.
 - Option to show/hide values in the legend.
 - Maps an URL to each category, in order to have click-able sections in the status bar.
+- Ability to periodically update the status bar by passing an URL and a refresh frequency.

 ----

 **Backlog**:
-- Add periodical update via function pointer passed
-- Option to set the frequency of the update
+- Option to automatically pick colors with a good contrast for the text
-- Add ability to hook events
 - Harmonize width differences caused by ceiling/rounding errors
-- Option to automatically pick colors with a good contrast for the text
-- Option to set the min width of the bar